 The report will be made by the chair of the committee or another informed representative of the committee.
 The opinion of the minority will be reported by one or more representatives of the minority, if applicable.

 6. All Council members, who are either elected by the Council or appointed by the Moderator to serve on any committee outside of the Council, are responsible for contacting the chair of that committee following the appointment.
 Each committee member must obtain all meeting times, locations, and agendas from that chair.

-8. Each committee must keep a record of motions, separate from Council meeting minutes, in hard copy and online-posted on the Council webpage.
-This record must Include motion, date, maker of motion, and any amendments as well as whether or not the amendments passed.
+7. Each committee must keep a record of motions, separate from Council meeting minutes, in hard copy and online-posted on Council web page.
+This record must include motion, date, maker of motion, and any amendments as well as whether or not the amendments passed.
 Context for the original motion and following amendments are also important to record.